-Of course it’s never possible to eliminate the resistance completely because simple physics dictate that the weight has to be moved by a foreign created force.
+Of course, it’s never possible to eliminate the resistance completely because simple physics dictates that the weight has to be moved by a foreign created force.

-I sometimes compare GS to CrossFit, as CrossFit also focusses a lot on technique that is about getting out reps with as less resistance as possible, it then becomes about flow, fluidity and using momentum which in my opinion is very similar to GS.
-Of course not all of CrossFit is like this as there is EMOM, and good trainers that program proper resistance exercises.
+I sometimes compare GS to CrossFit, as CrossFit also focuses a lot on technique that is about getting out reps with as little resistance as possible, it then becomes about flow, fluidity and using momentum which in my opinion is very similar to GS.
+Of course, not all of CrossFit is like this as there is EMOM, and good trainers that program proper resistance exercises.

 WHICH ONE IS BETTER?

 There are quite a few people who say one is better over the other and go into long drawn-out public back and forth arguments about it, trying to prove a point.
 But neither is better than the other, it all depends on what works for you, does it help you reach your goals?
 If yes, then it’s the right way for you.
 Are you wanting to become extremely good at 3 exercises and want to get competitive with your training?
 Go and do GS.
 Are you wanting to become good at TGU’s, Strict Press, OH Squat, do you want to create your own goal?
 Go and do kettlebell training.
 Want to really top it off?
 Do both.

 I don’t bother getting into these online debates which sometimes go on for days, it’s pointless really.
 Those that do, still have a lot to learn about life.
 Chill.